anchorblock/object_detection/README.md

 # object_detection

 Object detection benchmarking with coco dataset using different transformers backbones and different architectures for panoptic segmentation task.
+We are using tiny version of every models and every backbones for training and inference convenience.

 ## Install Requirements